Waboodoo/HTTP-Shortcuts/docs/advanced.md

 - The "Require specific Wi-Fi" checkbox is not ticket
 - Battery Saver and Data Saver modes are disabled, or the app is excluded from them
 - The shortcut does not use any variables with large values (i.e., multiple KB)

+On some devices, headless mode does not work reliably, which is why you also have the option to completely disable this feature.
+To do so, look for *Troubleshooting* in the app's main menu and then on that screen disable the *Performance Optimizations*.

 <a id="share-text"></a>
 ## Share text into a shortcut